Homemade Apple Turnovers (With Puff Pastry)

 - Vanilla glaze: Trust me – you don’t want to skip out on this touch of sweetness!

-You can also use cherry pie filling to make cherry pie turnovers or peach pie filling to make peach turnovers.
+Yes, you can use other fruit for the filling, such as cherry pie filling for cherry turnovers, blueberry pie filling to make blueberry turnovers, or peach pie filling to make peach turnovers.

-Working with one square at a time, brush the edge with some of the egg wash.
-Add 2 tablespoons pie filling to the middle.
+- Brush the edge of one square with some of the egg wash then add 2 tablespoons pie filling to the middle.

 Cool completely before drizzling with glaze.